stelligent/config-lint/README.md

  * -tags string - Run only tests with tags in this comma separated list

  * -terraform - Use built-in rules for Terraform

-* -terraform12 - Use built-in rules for Terraform v0.12

  * -validate - Validate rules file